 But our ambitions have extended well beyond the broadcast media.
 In a groundbreaking collaboration, Why Democracy? has teamed up with Metro Newspapers worldwide to ask everyone - from political leaders to athletes, celebrities to religious figures - 10 questions about democracy.
 The answers will appear online, in the press and in a collection of short films.
 The same questions will be part of a global opinion poll.

 It's on the web that people form all over the planet can really join in.
 An unprecedented global film premiere on MySpace.com will launch the online debate.
 The there is whydemocracy.net with discussion forums, chat rooms and wikis buzzing, interviews with democracy heroes, our short films, a collection of educational web resources and even a "why democracy house" where young people from all over the world will keep the enormous web effort going.

 In the three years that it has taken to create Why Democracy?, the world's political rights situation has become in some respects more terrifying.
 With so much violence done in the name of democracy, it has undoubtedly become a more contested idea.
 However, there is even greater need than before to understand it better and, despite its ironies, there is an unparalled interest in the promise it holds.

 Fareed Zakaria writes: "If democracy becomes an empty shell, this would be a tragedy because democracy with all its flaws represents the 'last best hope' for people around the world.
 But it needs to be secured and strengthened for our times.
 Eighty years ago, Woodrow Wilson took America into the twentieth century with a challenge to make the world safe for democracy.
 As we enter the twenty-first century, our task is to make democracy safe for the world".

 Why Democracy? hopes to encourage everyone to engage with this task.
-It started on October 8th, 2007 and continues to be a global success.
+It all starts on October 8th.
 Wherever you are in the world, join in!